- General Best Practices

 Can hashtags help grow your school’s following?

 Instagram makes it easier to see who is using certain hashtags.
-You can now follow hashtags on the platform like a regular profile.
-This is a great way to view all the posts with the hashtag in one place.
-You can also include your hashtags in your bio as clickable hashtags so your followers can view the posts using it on Instagram as well.
+You can follow hashtags on the platform like a regular profile, which offers a great way to view all of the posts with the hashtag in one place.
+You can also include your hashtags in your bio as clickable elements so that your followers can view the posts using it on Instagram as well.

 How do you get your community involved?

 One of the best ways to build your branded hashtags is to encourage your school community to use it on their posts.
 You can incorporate the hashtag, brand your hashtag graphically, or even run contests on the platform to encourage your followers to use the hashtag!
-Charlotte Country Day School has done this multiple times and has seen great success.
+American School of Paris, for example, launched their #RebelsGoRemote hashtag to gather content of students shifting to a distance learning environment.

 Try our Free Hashtag Cheat Sheet